aniyant/TripFix-TheTripPlanner/README.md

 ## Features

-- **Navbar and Footer**: Both have a fixed height of 100px each, providing consistent navigation and information throughout the page.
+- **Header Navbar**: Header consists navbar and below it a background image with overlay text on it.
-- **Dynamic Design**: A single-page component with fluid layout adjustments to accommodate different screen sizes, ensuring a seamless user experience.
+- **Dynamic Design**: A single-page component with figma design layout for large and ultra large screens device, ensuring a seamless user experience.
-- **Image with Overlay Text**: An image positioned between the navbar and footer, with translucent overlay text for added visual appeal.
+- **Image with Overlay Text**: An image positioned in the Header just right below navbar, with translucent overlay text for added visual appeal.
-- **Alert Button**: Functionality to trigger an alert message upon clicking, enhancing user interaction.
-- **Title and Banner**: Centered on the page and overlay, providing a focal point for the content.
-- **Responsive Hamburger Menu**: Ensures accessibility and ease of navigation on smaller devices.
+- **Trending sections and Interactive Cards**: Contains image cards with information about the place and have scaling effect upon hovering.
+- **Featured Trips and Travel article**: Contains image cards with information about the place and have scaling effect upon hovering.
+- **Footer**: Footer have proper height to accomodate all the links including social media and having good choice of font and color styling to enhance user experience.

 ## Tech Stack

 - **HTML**: Provides the structure and content for the web page.
 - **CSS**: Handles the UI and styling, ensuring an appealing visual presentation.
-- **JavaScript**: Implements functionality such as the alert button and dynamic
+- **Sass**: Implements Sass compiler to generate the css styling.

 ### Design Elements

 1. **Media Queries:**
    Media queries are utilized to ensure the website's responsiveness across various screen sizes.
 By adjusting the layout and styling dynamically, the website offers an optimal viewing experience on different devices.

-2. **Keyframes:**
+2. **Scaling and Hovering**
-   Keyframes are employed to create captivating animations within the website.
-By defining specific animation steps, keyframes enhance user engagement and interaction, providing a seamless browsing experience.
+   Scaling and Hovering effect are employed to create captivating transition within the website.
+By defining specific effects enhance the user interaction, providing a seamless browsing experience.

 3. **Overlay:**
    The overlay feature is integrated to enhance the visual presentation of images.
 By adding a translucent layer over images, overlay improves readability and focus, making text content more prominent and appealing.
-4. **Responsive Design:**
-  Utilizes media queries and flex layouts to adapt the page layout across various devices, ensuring a seamless browsing experience on mobile phones, tablets, and desktop computers.

-5. **Fonts & Icons:**
+6. **Fonts & Icons:**
   Integrates Google Fonts and FontAwesome icons for enhanced typography and visual elements.
 By leveraging these resources, the website achieves a modern and visually appealing design, improving readability and user engagement.

 ## How to Use